 Georgia is an at-fault state, which means that the insurance of the driver who is responsible for an accident will pay the claims of those who suffered losses in the wreck.
 After a traffic crash, the responding police will generally determine who is responsible.
 However, if police are not called, insurance investigators will decide which driver is at fault.
 Unfortunately, they have incentives to hold anyone other than their insured responsible for the accident.

 For this reason, those injured in car accidents should call the police as well as a local attorney to investigate even seemingly minor collisions.
 Sometimes, injuries or property damage may only become apparent later on.
-A police report that assigns responsibility to the other motorist could be important evidence for a skilled attorney in the area to claim damages on behalf of the injured victim.
+A police report that assigns responsibility to the other motorist could be important evidence for a vehicle crash lawyer in the area to claim damages on behalf of the injured victim.

 Georgia law allows injured victims two years from the date of their accident to sue for damages in a personal injury case.
 Even if negotiations with an insurer are ongoing, an injured person loses their right to sue once two years has passed.
 In this short period of time, a person’s legal counsel must investigate the Winder car accident, identify all potentially liable parties, look into insurance coverage, and depose witnesses in order to build a strong case for recovery.